Businesses use governance, risk, and compliance (GRC) softw...

 Pathlock shifts organizations towards a continuous compliance approach, which proactively monitors controls and reports on violations of those controls in real-time.
 Organizations can have complete visibility to their risk and compliance status at all times, so they are always prepared for the next audit.

-Pathlock radiates GRC information to the most critical tools in your landscape for real-time status on your key controls.
+Pathlock radiates governance, risk, and compliance information to the most critical tools in your landscape for real-time status on your key controls.
 Pathlock integrates with ServiceNow, MetricStream, Archer, SailPoint, Okta, SAP GRC, and more.

 Pathlock’s catalog of over 500+ rules, Pathlock can provide out-of-the-box coverage for controls related to SOX, GDPR, CCPA, HIPAA, NIST, and other leading compliance frameworks.